agilepro/software-craftsmanship/docs/Coding/Optimization/null-or-exception.md

 ```

-I don’t have to test for null, and I will never get a NullPointerException.
+I don't have to test for null, and I will never get a NullPointerException.
 I am super confident that this will never happen, but if it does happen the method will send a nice exception explaining that the user can not be found, instead of the rather opaque NullPointerException.

 ## A Third Option

 The third choice is a special object that represents a non-existing student, or a NullStudent object which is an instance of Student but also has some way to distinguish it from a real student.

-I won’t go into a lot of detail on this because I don’t think this pattern is good in general.
+I won't go into a lot of detail on this because I don't think this pattern is good in general.
 I have used it a couple times, and it can be helpful when you have a data structure with a lot of optional parts.
 But in general I find that if you do this, then ANYWHERE you work with an object, you are always having to test if it is the null object.
 You have to write special cases into most routines to handle the NullStudent object differently.
 It is much faster to test for null directly, and it wastes no memory.
 Since there is really nothing to know about the student you did not find, I find simply returning null to be the best response in the case where the calling code wants to handle situations where the object can not be found.

-## Don’t Catch the Exception
+## Don't Catch the Exception

 One thing you should NOT do is to implement only the exception returning version, and then catch the exception to return null.
 For example: